MetaMask/metamask-mobile/app/component-library/components/Select/SelectOption/README.md

 # SelectOption

-SelectOption is a selectable option used in the SelectMenu and is part of the Select component.
+SelectOption is a selectable option used in the SelectMenu and is part of the Select component

 ## Props